bloomberg/memray/docs/live.rst

 .. code:: shell-session

-  $ memray3.9 run --live dmpexample.py
+  $ memray3.9 run --live application.py

-Immediately ``memray`` will start your process in the background and will connect a TUI to it in the foreground.
+Immediately Memray will start your process in the background and will connect a TUI to it in the foreground.
 The TUI will display the current high watermark of the heap every time it takes a snapshot, in a tabular format.

 .. image:: _static/images/live_running.png